 Make each element in the order, or you can make each element ahead and store them until ready to assemble:

 —Milk Soak, Method—

-In a small bowl, mix Hershey’s cocoa powder, sugar, espresso powder (optional).
+In a small bowl, mix cocoa powder, and sugar.

 Heat the milk until just before it boils and whisk the milk and hot cocoa mix together in a small container or bowl.

 Let cool.
 Set aside.

 When assembling the cake, use a pastry brush to brush the bottom and middle layer of cakes with a healthy dose of the cooled hot chocolate milk soak.
 You may not need to use this entire batch of soak, take care not to over-soak.

 Preheat the oven to 250°F (120°C).
 Line a quarter-sheet pan with parchment.